vnijs/pyrsm/README.md

 ## Install instructions

-If you have pythong and pip3 install you can use the below to install the latest version of `pyrsm`:
+If you have python and pip3 install you can use the below to install the latest version of `pyrsm`:

-`pip3 install --user 'pyrsm>=0.5.2'`
+`pip3 install --user 'pyrsm>=0.5.3'`

 or

-`conda install 'pyrsm>=0.5.2'`
+`conda install 'pyrsm>=0.5.3'`

 ## Example notebooks